IllusionMods/IllusionModdingAPI/doc/KKAPI.md

 ## `KoikatuAPI`

-Provides overall information about the game and the API itself, and gives some useful tools  like synchronization of threads or checking if required plugins are installed.
+Provides overall information about the game and the API itself, and provides some useful tools.
 More information is available in project wiki at https://github.com/ManlyMarco/KKAPI/wiki
 ```csharp
 public class KKAPI.KoikatuAPI
     : BaseUnityPlugin